-If you, a family member, or a friend need someone who cares; someone who supports; someone who listens; and someone who shares, or if you would like more information about Northminster’s Stephen Ministry program, please contact Ruth Moore or Teri Thomas in our church office (317-251-9489) or our referrals coordinator, Carol Campbell (317-432-7889).
+If you, a family member, or a friend need someone who cares; someone who supports; someone who listens; and someone who shares, or if you would like more information about Northminster’s Stephen Ministry program, please contact Ruth Moore in our church office (317-251-9489) or our referrals coordinator, Carol Campbell (317-432-7889).

 Our Seniors Coordinator is Denise Harrington.
 She works with Northminster, Faith and Irvington Presbyterian churches who have partnered together in a joint ministry for seniors.
 Denise is a licensed social worker.
 She is responsible for developing a comprehensive ministry to and with seniors, including worship, social interaction, physical and mental wellness, legacy celebration, Health Support groups and Caregiver Support groups.
 For more information, contact Senior Ministry Consultant Denise Harrington or 317-509-7085.

 Congratulations to Denise for her certification as a Senior Advisor!

 How faith communities are staying connected - blog post from CICOA

 WFYI reporter, Jill Sheridan, recently interviewed NPC member, Bill Dynes, about a new tool that is being used to increase emotion recognition after a stroke.